Papahana/PrivateVPN/README.rst

 **Private VPN**

-The first security step that needs to be taken care of is adding a new user and removing root from login.
+The first security step is adding a new user and removing root from login.

 .. code-block:: bash